 Granite and man-made (or engineered) stone, such as quartz, are two of the most popular countertop choices for homeowners.
 At times the difference between the two might be hard to distinguish with the immense amount of information available, so we have broken down some of the key comparisons to help you decide which material is the right one for you!

-Granite is a natural stone which is formed in the Earth’s crust and is the result of the cooling of lava composed of minerals.
+Granite is a natural stone that is formed in the Earth’s crust and is the result of the cooling of lava composed of minerals.
 The exact amount of minerals is what creates the different colors and patterns in the beautiful slabs of granite you see.
 In order to get the slabs that are used to make bathroom and kitchen countertops, large blocks of granite are extracted from quarries and cut.
 The process to get granite from slabs to countertops requires manufacturing and fabrication but the material itself is natural.
+BC Stone is one of the largest fabricators of granite countertops Pittsburgh and Scranton has.
+Check out our live inventory.

 There are several different types of man-made countertops on the market today, but not all are referred to as man-made “stone”.
 Porcelain countertops, concrete, recycled glass, and laminate are some of the more popular man-made countertop choices that are not stone.
 When speaking of man-made “stone,” more often than not people are referring to quartz countertops.
 Quartz can also be referred to as engineered stone.
 Quartz is not a fake natural stone countertop, it is intended to look and perform similarly to it though.